aptos-labs/developer-docs/docs/move/book/modules-and-scripts.md

 # Modules and Scripts

 Move has two different types of programs: ***Modules*** and ***Scripts***.
 Modules are libraries that define struct types along with functions that operate on these types.
 Struct types define the schema of Move's [global storage](./global-storage-structure.md), and module functions define the rules for updating storage.
 Modules themselves are also stored in global storage.
-Scripts are executable entrypoints similar to a `main` function in a conventional language.
+A scripts is an executable entrypoint similar to a `main` function in a conventional language.
 A script typically calls functions of a published module that perform updates to global storage.
 Scripts are ephemeral code snippets that are not published in global storage.

 A Move source file (or **compilation unit**) may contain multiple modules and scripts.
 However, publishing a module or executing a script are separate VM operations.